jmsmistral/lorix/README.md

 # Why Lorix?

-I want a _simple_ way to wrangle data with Javascript for my own projects, instead of having to resort to pandas on Python.
+I built this because I wanted a _simple_ way to wrangle data with Javascript for some web projects.
 Rather than building something low-level from scratch, optimizing for performance, I opted to design a DataFrame abstraction over existing libraries like _lodash_ and _d3_.
-The idea isn't for this to compete performance-wise with other libraries (far from it!), but to provide an _intuitive_ API for anyone to pick-up and transform small to medium-sized datasets directly in Javascript.
+The idea isn't for this to compare performance-wise with other libraries (far from it!), but to provide an _intuitive_ API for anyone to pick-up and transform small to medium-sized datasets directly in Javascript.

 # How to install

-_**Requires Node v15+**_
+Supported Node.js versions: `^22.13.0 || ^24.0.0`

+- 22.x starting at 22.13.0; and
+- 24.x starting at 24.0.0

+Lorix uses ES modules.
+Save examples as `.mjs` files or set `"type": "module"` in your application's `package.json`.

 ```
 npm install lorix
 ```

 # Get Started

+The examples below show individual operations. `df1` and `df2` represent DataFrames containing the columns used in each example; file-loading examples assume the named files exist.

 ### Create a DataFrame